 “Four Peaks, like the City of Tempe, understands that if you want to be the best there can be no barriers to attracting top talent.
 Running a successful business is about serving all people, not just some people.
 At their core, non-discrimination policies are rooted in the American values of fairness, equality and opportunity,” said Mark Mitchell, Mayor of Tempe.

 While five municipalities have ordinances that ban discrimination, Arizona has no statewide laws that protect gay and transgender individuals from being fired or refused service, housing and public accommodations based on their sexual orientation or gender identity.
-To promote a fully inclusive Arizona, ONE Community, a member-based coalition of LGBT and allied individuals and businesses, created the UNITY Pledge: a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBT individuals and their allies in Arizona.
+To promote a fully inclusive Arizona, ONE Community, a member-based coalition of LGBTQ and allied individuals and businesses, created the UNITY Pledge: a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBTQ individuals and their allies in Arizona.

 “We are thrilled to welcome our first brewery into our UNITY Pledge family,” said Angela Hughey, President of ONE Community.
 “Four Peaks Brewing Co. not only makes some of the best beer in the nation, but they are an economic engine and job creator for Tempe and the state of Arizona.
 They understand that when we celebrate, respect and protect all who live in our great state, we all succeed,” concluded Hughey.